Vamsi-29/CTF-Writeups/README.md

 # CTF-Writeups
-All types of CTF writesups
+All types of Personally solved CTF writesups.